Jordan

 New to join his new group Rich Kids alongside Rusty Egan and former Slik singer Midge Ure.
 New also later played with Sid Vicious, Public

-Image Ltd, Iggy Pop, Kim Fowley,
+Image Ltd, Iggy Pop, Kim Fowley, and a solo Glen Matlock.

 He would later prefer to be known as Stella